 Enter the forklift battery model number in the spaces provided below

-This decoder will tell you the voltage and the ampere-hour capacity of your lead-acid battery.
+Decode the model number of a lead-acid battery.
+This decoder will tell you the voltage and the ampere-hour capacity of your lead-acid battery based on information contained in the battery model number only.

 Available Ampere-Hours in a Forklift Battery